Predictive-An/Predictive-An/README.md

 Data Analyst
 ------------

-Data Analyst with a strong foundation in Microsoft Excel, Power BI, Power Apps, and SQL.
-I am actively pursuing a transition to a Data Science role at ArewaDS.
+Data Analyst with a strong foundation in Microsoft Excel, Power BI, Python, and SQL.
+I am actively taking on projects and entry level roles.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [nanafirdausiabd7@gmail.com](mailto:nanafirdausiabd7@gmail.com)